Florida disability guide

 • Your wedding ring, furniture, clothing and other items you need for daily living (appliances, bedding, towels, etc.)

 It’s not a lot of money, but if you can’t work, then every penny counts.
 The SSA looks for anything that may disqualify you from meeting the SSI program’s financial requirements.
 Living rent-free with a relative or get free meals at church?
 The SSA treats those things like free money.
-The SSA checks on SSI recipients every three years to confirm nothing has changed.
+The SSA checks on you every three years to confirm nothing has changed.
 If you aren’t completely honest on your application, expect an SSI overpayment letter in the mail.
 That means you’ll have to pay back any SSI money the SSA says they paid you by mistake.
 They can withhold your Florida disability payments if you can’t pay back what you owe at once.
 If you usually get an IRS refund, the SSA can take that money until the debt you owe is repaid.

 Get Your Free Benefits Evaluation